simonwep/viselect/docs/pages/examples.md

 A single, simple box with a standard behaviour as you know it from your trusty file explorer.
 Press `Ctrl` / `Cmd` to select multiple items, or deselect items by clicking on them again.
-Press `Shift` to select a range of items after selecting one ore more before.
+Press `Shift` to select a range of items after selecting one or more before.

 <DemoSimple />